 Having graduated from the University of Florida, and spent one year as a professional tutor at the Academic Learning Lab at Lake Highland Preparatory School in Orlando, Florida, I have been blessed with endless opportunities to interact with, and be taught by educators with an understanding of the power that they posses.
 When thinking of these experiences in retrospect, it’s easy to see that the main focus of these educators was my personal development.
 For instance, an organic chemistry professor that I would regularly meet with personally at the University of Florida would discuss my personal habits and strategies during our conversations, and not the course material, allowing me to leave confident and able to prepare for the next obstacle that I would face in life - in this case, his test.
 My goal is to pass on this same confidence with every student that I work with.

 My experience in professional tutoring includes working with elementary school students with documented educational disabilities - up to high school seniors in AP level science courses.
 I look forward to meeting and working with you.

-  University of Florida - BA, Business Administration
+Undergraduate Degree: University of Florida - Bachelor in Arts, Business Administration and Management